couchbaselabs/ToDoLite-iOS/tutorial.md

 In the next section, we will learn how to use the CBLModel api to create the List model class.

+### STEP 1: Create a database

+Open `AppDelegate.h`, notice there is a property called database of type CBLDatabase.
+We will use this property throughout the application to get access to our database.

+In `AppDelegate.m`, add a new method called `createDatabase` with the following code:

+- use the `databaseNamed:error` method on the CBLManager sharedInstance to create a new database called `todosapp`
+- initialise the `_database` to this database object

+Call the createDatabase method in the `application:didFinishLaunchingWithOptions:` method.

+The database doesn’t have any documents in it so far.
+Let’s add the Profile document:
+- initialise `_currentUserId` to the name/user of your choice
+- use the Profile’s `profileInDatabase:forNewUserId:name` passing in the database, current user id and a name of your choice.
+This will return a new Profile model instance
+- call save on that profile model and log the properties to the console

+Launch the app and you should see the properties of the Profile document in the Console:

+![][image-3]

-### STEP 1: Working with CBLModel
+### STEP 2: Working with CBLModel

-Both the List and Task document have a `title` property.
-For that reason we created a `Titled` class to use the shared initializer.
-In the `Titled.m`, mark the `title` and `created_at` properties as dynamic.
+Both the List and Task documents have a `title` property.
+For that reason we created a `Titled` class to abstract the behaviour for setting both properties.

+In `Titled.h`:

+- add a property `title` of type NSString
+- add a property `created_at` of type NSDate

+In `Titled.m`:

+- mark the `title` and `created_at` properties as dynamic

 This will ensure there is a 1:1 mapping between the model properties and document properties (in JSON) persisted to Couchbase Lite.

-With the newest 1.1 release of Couchbase Mobile, the iOS SDK removed the need to created initialisers for subclasses.
+With the newest 1.1 release of Couchbase Mobile, the iOS SDK removed the need to create initialisers for subclasses.
 We can use the`awakeFromInitializer` method to hook into the initialisation process to set our iVars.

 In `awakeFromInitializer`:

 - set the `created_at` property to the current time
-- set the `type` property to the return value of the `docType` method
+- set the `type` property to the return value of the `docType` method (`[[self class] docType]`)

 Now let’s test this method is working as expected.
 Open `MasterViewController.m` and complete the `createListWithTitle` method: